 If one were to ask, ‘what is legacy system modernization?’ the answer would be – the process of taking a legacy system and updating it to include modern platform infrastructure, architecture, and/or features.

-Application modernization is a journey that can take many paths depending on the state of the legacy system, the problems being faced by the organization, and the business goals driving the app modernization (and digital transformation).
+Application modernization is a journey that can take many paths depending on the legacy system’s state, the organization’s problems, and the business goals driving the app modernization (and digital transformation).
 Application modernization isn’t just replacing – there are many modernization approaches to migrate, update, and optimize legacy systems to more modern architecture.

 Later in this guide, read on for a 7-Step Application Modernization Strategy an organization can go through to understand drivers and choose the right approach for each project.